 Moreover, we note that the period of the QF dose not depend on the injected momentum $Q$.
-We calculate the QF dynamics for several values of the injected momenta and find that the QF always appears for $Q>k_F$ and oscillating amplitude rises slightly as the increase of $Q$.
-For different $Q$s, the oscillating amplitudes of QF decay to the same saturated value, see FIG \ref{f:tauQF-K-t} (b).
-Furthermore, using the Gaussian impurity wave packet \cite{SM}, we further observe that the motion of mass center of the impurity $ X_\downarrow(t)= \bra{\varPhi_{\rm I}} \hat x(t) \ket{\varPhi_{\rm I}}/\braket{\varPhi_{\rm I}}$ coincide with the evolution of the impurity momentum, namely, $ \frac12\partial_t X_\downarrow(t) = K_\downarrow(t)$, showing a particle nature of the QF
+We calculate the QF dynamics for several values of the injected momenta and find that the QF always appears for $Q>k_F$ and oscillating amplitude rises slightly as the increase of $Q$, see FIG \ref{f:tauQF-K-t} (c).
+In addition, using the Gaussian impurity wave packet \cite{SM}, we further observe that the motion of mass center of the impurity $ X_\downarrow(t)= \bra{\varPhi_{\rm I}} \hat x(t) \ket{\varPhi_{\rm I}}/\braket{\varPhi_{\rm I}}$ coincide with the evolution of the impurity momentum, namely, $ \frac12\partial_t X_\downarrow(t) = K_\downarrow(t)$, see \cite{SM}.